arago/ActionHandlers/winrm-with-certificate-authority/Roadmap.md

 ## Prio 1:

-1. Refactor the Python code into something one can show to an actual developer without giving him a heart attack.
+1. ~~Refactor the Python code into something one can show to an actual developer without giving him a heart attack.~~
-2. Decide on the final format of Powershell error messages in text mode
+2. ~~Decide on the final format of Powershell error messages in text mode~~

 ## Prio 2:

-1. Find a better way to return interleaved stdout/stderr channels than hand-rolled XML
+1. ~~Find a better way to return interleaved stdout/stderr channels than hand-rolled XML~~ Thanks to some "features" of the WinRM protocol, this is currently the best approach.
+I'll revisit this topic when I've adapted the PSRP protocol.

 ## In no specific order: